OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 When Marginal Relief Does Not Apply

-Marginal relief is most significant when income is just above a surcharge threshold.
-As income increases further beyond the threshold, the regular surcharge computation becomes more favourable than the marginal relief computation, and marginal relief ceases to apply.
-Typically, marginal relief becomes irrelevant once income exceeds the threshold by a margin of approximately 2-5% depending on the specific threshold and tax rates involved.
+Marginal relief is most significant when income is in a narrow band just above a surcharge threshold.
+As income increases further above the threshold, the full surcharge computation becomes more favourable than the marginal relief formula, and marginal relief naturally reduces to zero.
+For the Rs 50 lakh threshold, this typically happens when income exceeds approximately Rs 52-53 lakh.
+For the Rs 1 crore threshold, it happens around Rs 1.06-1.10 crore depending on the exact tax computation.

 Strategic Tax Planning Near Thresholds